-(g) Revenue recognition:
+(h) Revenue recognition:

 The Corporation follows the restricted fund method of accounting for contributions.
-Restricted and unrestricted contributions are recognized as revenue in the related fund when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
+Restricted and Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.

-Externally restricted revenue related to general operations are recorded as deferred revenue and recognized as revenue in the year in which the related expenses are incurred.
+Externally restricted revenue related to general operations is recorded as deferred revenue and recognized as revenue in the year in which the related expenses are incurred.